You can apply enamel paint over unsealed cement paint. Unsealed cement paint doesn’t have a glossy finish or additives that prevent paint adhesion.

 Optionally, you can seal the finish with a polyurethane topcoat.

-You can mix enamel paint with cement paint only if both paints have the same base (or solvent).
-So, both paints must have the same solvent (water or oil) to be mixed.
-This means you can mix acrylic enamel with cement paint (water-based).
+You can mix enamel paint with cement paint only if both paints have the same base or solvent.
+Both paints must be either water-based or oil-based to be mixed.

-You can’t mix oil-based paint with water-based paint because oil and water don’t mix.
-If you mix two paints with different solvents, the mixture will have an inconsistent flow and color, and won’t stick.
+You can’t mix oil-based enamel paint with water-based cement paint, or vice versa.
+If you mix paints with different solvents, the mixture will have an inconsistent flow and color, and won’t adhere properly.

-On average, enamel paint will last 7 years over cement paint.
-However, the durability of the enamel paint depends on the type of paint, how well it was applied, and where is the cement (or concrete) surface placed.
+Enamel paint lasts around 7 years over cement paint.
+However, the durability of the paint depends on its type, how well it was applied, and where is the cement (or concrete) surface placed.

 For instance, on outdoor concrete, enamel paint won’t last more than 3 years.
 That’s because the paint isn’t durable enough to withstand weather elements such as rain, and the paint will peel off.
 However, on indoor concrete, enamel paint will last up to 7 years because indoor concrete isn’t exposed to harsh weather elements.

 The paint will last longer if you seal it.
-A sealant will produce a glossy transparent finish over the paint and protect it from moisture, water, scratches, and other damage.
-A good sealant for enamel paint is oil-based polyurethane.
+A sealer will produce a glossy transparent finish over the paint and protect it from moisture, water, scratches, and other damage.
+A good sealer for enamel paint is oil-based polyurethane.